crunchysteve/peer-to-peer-dns-overlay/BLOG.md

 <hr />

-## 2024-02-26_1339 - Deomonstrating the Vision a Little Clearer with a Picture
+## 2024-02-26_1339 - Demonstrating the Vision a Little Clearer with a Picture

 I've added a mockup screenshot of the idea of a non-registrant Peer-To-Peer, Personal Domain Name System to the whitepaper.
 It's an idealisation of the hard work that simple ideas often require, but a picture is worth 1111101000 words. &smaile;